Most Popular Reads

-Once a sitemap is created and I determine that it’s current –– AKA doesn’t include any errors –– I make sure the client’s domain is verified with Google Search Console.
+Once an XML sitemap is created and I determine that it’s current –– AKA doesn’t include any errors –– I make sure the client’s domain is verified with Google Search Console.
 This lets me see exactly how Google sees the good, the bad, and the ugly of the domain that I am trying to rank.

 One of my favorite sections to focus on is the “Search Appearance” section within Google Search Console (formerly known as Google Webmaster Tools).